w3f/Grants-Program/applications/DecentralizedThresholdSigningService.md

 Build a production-ready, secure Progressive Web App (PWA) that includes:
 - Robust asynchronous peer-to-peer communication.
 - Support for configurable t-out-of-n threshold schemes.
+- Add proof of ownership to prevent address spoofing.
+- Implement a network of relay servers to achieve full decentralization.